Episiotomy Complications

 After another hour Shilpa was told she could start pushing, but by this stage she was struggling and felt unable to do so.
 The midwife took the decision to make an episiotomy, a surgical cut to the perineum that widens the vagina and aids delivery.
 Shilpa’s daughter was born soon after, and the midwife subsequently stitched the episiotomy cut.

-Before this appointment took place, Shilpa went to see a gynaecologist while she was visiting family in India.
+Before this appointment took place, Shilpa went to see a gynaecologist while she was visiting family overseas.
 There she was told for the first time that her leakage was due to the treatment she received during the birth of her daughter.
 Shilpa was advised that she had in fact suffered third degree sphincter damage that had failed to be diagnosed, and would need reconstructive surgery.

 When she returned to England, Shilpa related this diagnosis to her specialist.
 It was confirmed that the midwife had not recognised the third degree tear, and thus it had not been repaired according to hospital regulations – by a surgeon in a well-lit theatre.
 The episiotomy had therefore been stitched in such a way that only partly repaired the damage.
 This left Shilpa with a deficient anterior half of her anal sphincter, while much of the perineal body was lost.
 Additionally, she suffered a recto-vagina fistula, which meant she leaked faeces through her vagina.

-After contacting Glynns, we instructed a midwifery expert to prepare a report on Shilpa’s case.
+After contacting Glynns, we instructed a midwifery expert to prepare a report on Shilpa's case.
 It was found that not only was the episiotomy Shilpa received unnecessary, but it was performed in a way that fell below acceptable standards.
 Furthermore, the midwife failed to examine Shilpa properly after delivery, meaning her third degree tear was not recognised or referred to an experienced obstetrician for repair.
-We helped Shilpa file a medical negligence claim, which was settled for £67,000.
+We helped Shilpa file a medical negligence claim, which was settled for over £60,000.

 Would You Like Assistance from Specialist Birth Injury Claims Solicitors?